heviane/netflix-clone-2.0/README.md

 ## Overview

-This project is a Netflix clone (version 2.0) developed using [insert technologies/frameworks used].
+This project is a Netflix clone (version 2.0) developed using HTML, CSS and Javascript.
 It aims to replicate the user interface and basic functionality of the popular streaming platform, Netflix.

 ## Features